JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 gpg:                 aka "product.security.group@axway.com" [ultimate]
 ```

-If the key has not been explicitly trusted the result will contain a warning, but the signature will still be shown as valid.
+If the key has not been explicitly trusted, the result will contain a warning, but the signature will still be shown as valid.

 ```
 gpg --verify installer.tar.gz.asc installer.tar.gz